Juul/renegade-lims/README.md

 ## Lab client

 * Two way sync of Physicals
-* Two way sync of Users

 ## Field client

 * Push sync of Swabs
-* Two way sync of Users (ideally only field users)

 ## Future

-Multiplex stream using rpc-multistream or multiplex, then create another replication synchronizing new users.

 Admins sign new users.
 When new users are pulled in, verify that they are signed by a known admin, or signed by an admin who was signed by a known admin, etc.